kiesel/wormhole/README.md

 ## Usage

 On the host, when first opening a shell, the wormhole server starts; closing the shell will leave it running.
 Any further shell starts will not start further wormhole processes *unless* the running process has died.
+The server will write a logfile to `$(HOME)/wormhole.log`.

 On the guest, the following commands are available: